macromrit/python_package_macromrit/README.txt

     ii]read_txt(filename, mode)
         ->this function helps you read the txt file via the read function.
-        ->you should input p for printing the content or r for using the content for programming purposes in the function after filename.
+        ->you should input p for printing the content or r for using the content for programming purposes in the function after the filename.

     iii]write_csv(filename, total_columns, total_rows)
         ->this function help's you to create a csv file and append the elements you wanna, to the file you've provided.